atom-b/RepData_PeerAssessment1/PA1_template.md

 ## 61: 2012-11-30 weekday
 ```

-### *Plots of the 5-minute interval and the mean steps taken in that interval across weekend and weekdays.*
+### *Plots of the 5-minute interval and the mean steps taken in that interval across weekend and weekdays*
 Let's create a summary table with the mean steps for each interval and day.type.

 ```r